 Please note: if you are already a Dual Enrollment student, you might not have to complete all of these steps.
 Contact your Enrollment Services Coordinator to learn more.

 - Complete the admissions application.
 There is no fee to apply to the college.
-Complete the Online Application (must be completed in a browser other than Google Chrome) and be sure to select “Early Admissions” under admit type.
+Complete the Online Application and be sure to select “Early Admissions” under admit type.
 For assistance with completing the application, call the Welcome Center by calling 610-607-6224.

 - Note: There are no application deadlines.
 However, you will want to apply early enough to complete the placement testing and steps below in time to register for your desired start session.
 Questions about the application process?
 Complete the Request Additional Information form or call 610-607-6224.